Lawhy/Lawhy.github.io/_posts/2021-1-17-softmax-variants.md

 ### Infrequent Normalization
 ...

-> **Note**: The softmax variants discussed in this post share some theoretical connections and are driven by one primary goal---to deal with the normalizing constant in the softmax function's denominator.

 ----------

+## Conclusions

+The softmax variants discussed in this post share some theoretical connections and are driven by one primary goal---to deal with the normalizing constant in the softmax function's denominator.

 ### Acknowledgements